shehzabcodecraft/cloudmc-api-docs-fork/source/includes/_getting_started.md

 You must replace <code>your_api_key</code> with your personal API key.
 </aside>

 The API key is found from the API keys section under the user profile menu.
-If you don't see CloudMC API keys section, contact your system administrator as you may not have the permission to see that section. **Your API key carries the same privileges as your CloudMC account, so be sure to keep it secret**.
+If you don't see Cox Edge API keys section, contact your system administrator as you may not have the permission to see that section. **Your API key carries the same privileges as your Cox Edge account, so be sure to keep it secret**.
 If you think your API has been compromised, regenerate your API key from the API keys section.

 ## HTTP verbs
-The CloudMC API can be used by any tool that is fluent in HTTP.
+The Cox Edge API can be used by any tool that is fluent in HTTP.
 The appropriate HTTP method should be used depending on the desired action.

 Verbs | Purpose
 ------ | -------